NVIDIA/gdrcopy/README.md

   PCIE

 The library comes with two tests:
-- copy, which is a simple application testing the APIs.
+- validate, which is a simple application testing the APIs.
 - copybw, a minimal application which calculates the R/W bandwidth.